 Internist duties include teaching of medical residents and students, direct patient care in our non-resident and short-stay units and involvement in quality improvement and patient safety initiatives.
 There are also opportunities to provide care at offsite community hospitals and through more specialized clinical teams (e.g. (hematology/oncology service, renal transplant service, and bone marrow transplant).
 Our hospitalists are well supported, partnering with advanced practice providers across many services and enjoying embedded clinical administrative support.
 For those seeking a hospitalist career, there are extensive leadership, educational, QI, and research opportunities available within our system.

-Successful candidates will receive a generous startup package and will be connected to mentorship based on their interests.
 The ideal candidate will have trained at, or have clinical experience at a major U.S. academic medical center.
 Sponsorship of H1B and green cards is considered on a case-by-case basis for outstanding individuals.
 Research opportunities and hospitalist investigator positions are also available for qualified candidates.
 The University of Michigan is an equal opportunity/affirmative action employer and encourages applications from women and minorities.

 Diversity, Equity, Inclusion, and Well-Being